-Graduates of the Criminal Justice program may find employment with city, county, private and state agencies who are involved with the enforcement of laws, the investigation of criminal acts, corrections, probation, and parole.
+Graduates of the Criminal Justice program may find employment within city, county, private, and state agencies who are involved with the enforcement of laws, the investigation of criminal acts, corrections, and probation.
 Positions are also available in the private industry where security and loss prevention are paramount.
-Some graduates will continue to pursue a bachelor's degree, which expands the employment market to include state and federal agencies.
+Some graduates will continue to pursue a bachelor's degree, which expands the employment market to include federal agencies and state agencies.

 Where You Could Go

 Common work settings include police/ sheriff’s departments, juvenile facilities, city/county probation, correctional facilities, private security agencies and loss-prevention (retail).
 Many graduates transfer credits to another college or university bachelor degree program.

 NC State has over 40 agreements with four-year colleges and universities, to provide a smooth transition for students who want to pursue a bachelor’s degree; some of which are offered on the NC State campus or online.

 There are a variety of career choices for criminal justice graduates.
 The field is stable and generally offers good job security, along with advancement opportunities with further training and education.

 CRMJ 1010 - Introduction to Criminal Justice & US Judicial Systems

 This course introduces the student to the American System of Criminal Justice including growth and historical development.
 Emphasis will be placed on the criminal justice subsystems of law enforcement, corrections, courts, the Ohio court structure, and the juvenile justice system.
 In addition, this course will examine the ethical, professional, and legal issues confronting the criminal justice professional.

 CRMJ 1070 - Family Violence